Yan Song: Education and civil service examination

 As the population continued to grow, the number of officials also increased, but the number of students and candidates for examinations grew even more rapidly.
-In response, Yan took action by organizing the expansion and establishment of new state Confucian schools, particularly in the peripheral regions of the empire where there had previously been little interest in studying.
+Yan organized the expansion and establishment of new state Confucian schools, particularly in the peripheral regions of the empire where there had previously been little interest in studying.
 He also appealed to the Emperor to increase the quotas for successful graduates of the provincial and metropolitan civil service examinations.
 This request was supported by provincial authorities who argued that the current graduates of the metropolitan and palace examinations only governed 10 to 20% of the counties, and that for the sake of effective administration, they should have a larger presence in the counties.
 While the Jiajing Emperor did increase the provincial quotas in some cases, he rejected other requests.

 In regards to the civil service examinations, the Ministry of Rites under Yan expressed concern about the quality of candidates' examination essays.
 In 1537–38, due to intense competition, these essays had become excessively wordy and contained views that diverged from orthodox Neo-Confucianism, as well as unwarranted criticism of state ceremonies and security policies.
 The ministry was particularly troubled by the fact that examiners were positively evaluating these essays.
 The situation was most severe in Guangdong Province, where both students and examiners looked to the works of Lun Wenxu (1467–1513) and the esteemed philosopher Chen Xianzhang (1428–1500) as models.
-As a result, the Emperor approved the ministry's proposal to purge provincial examination boards and to dismiss or arrest examiners in Guangdong, as well as in Huguang, South Zhili, Jiangxi, and Henan.
+The Emperor approved the ministry's proposal to purge provincial examination boards and to dismiss or arrest examiners in Guangdong, as well as in Huguang, South Zhili, Jiangxi, and Henan.
 Students were also warned against using or referencing the works of unorthodox philosophers, including Chen Xianchang, his disciple Zhan Ruoshui (1466–1560), and Wang Yangming (1472–1529).
 Academies founded by these philosophers or their disciples were placed under state supervision or shut down.
 Zhan Ruoshui, who was then the minister of personnel in Nanjing, was not affected by these actions as officials from the ministries of personnel and rites agreed that he was not personally at fault.
 He was not dismissed from civil service until 1540, when the Emperor deemed some of his commentaries on the Book of Rites to be indirect criticisms of his policies.